 Don’t wait any longer to take action with this financial goal!

 I can’t stress enough the importance of life insurance.
 Three years ago, we went ahead and applied, and I’m so thankful we did!

 This is extremely important to do if you are a single income household family.

 My husband and I love to travel together.
 We originally signed up for life insurance before we left for a vacation without the kids.
-It is such a great feeling knowing that if anything was to happen to us, our kids would be set for life, financially.
+It is such a great feeling knowing that if anything were to happen to us, our kids would be set for life financially.

 Having life insurance is probably the best $50 we spend every month!

 My husband and I started planning for retirement when we were 22!!

 We might be a little abnormal, but I’m so glad we started when we did.
 At the time, we didn’t have a clue what we were doing, heck I don’t think we even had a clue about life.

 Almost nine years later, we have a six-figure retirement nest egg, and awesome plans for our future.
 In other words, I’m so glad we started when we did!

 Have you started planning for retirement?
 It’s NEVER too early or late to start.
 If you want to learn more about retiring early, check out these money management tips!